-But what does cocina mestiza mean in English?
+What does cocina mestiza mean in English?

 What is Ecuador’s gastronomic history?

-What are some examples of the cocina mestiza?
+What are some examples of cocina mestiza?

-Some menu items may be a little hard to explain as the herbs and vegetables used are native to the area and aren’t commonly found outside of Latin America.
-One example of this is found in our Grilled Portobello Mushrooms which come with a variety of vegetables including mashua, a tubular vegetable native to the Andes, similar to a yam).
+Some menu items may be a little hard to explain as the herbs and vegetables used are native to the area and aren’t commonly found outside Latin America.
+One example of this is the Andean Salad featuring a trio of red, white, and black quinoa, with chochos (lupin beans) and an ataco vinaigrette, which also incorporates fresh mashuas (a tubular vegetable native to the Andes, similar to a yam).